 If you are going for a more contemporary look for your wedding theme, use an alternative bridal bouquet.
 Contemporary and minimalist decor at your wedding calls for an alternative bouquet.

 Capture the moment you walk down the aisle by drawing the attention of guests with a contemporary bouquet.
+Another modern look is the cascading bridal bouquet with long hanging flowers.

 Seasonal Wedding Bouquets